How Does Extreme Weight Loss Feel?

 Looking back, once I found Slimming World and started to make progress with that, I never really gave up or let myself stop.

-I think once I finally found something that was working, I understood what was possible and knew I could get to my goal.
+I think once I finally found something that was working, I understood what was possible.
+From that I knew I could get to my goal.
 And I don’t think I ever truly doubted it.

-I didn’t know how long it would take or what the journey would look like, but I don’t think I ever let myself fully derail or called what I was doing pointless.
+I didn’t know how long it would take or what the journey would look like.
+But I don’t think I ever let myself fully derail.

 I had lapses, I got frustrated, and I definitely had moments where I felt like quitting.
 But those were just a few sparks here and there, and those feelings would fade quickly.